On this page:

 - Can I request a Canvas course outside of the the current semester?

 The team that has been working to launch Canvas to the MIT community has been working tirelessly to make Canvas available for all academic courses that wish to utilize this learning management system, will be initiating a process for the creation of course sites for future semesters.
 All requests can be submitted via email to email@example.com.

 - When will course membership populate?

-Course membership will begin to populate along in the registration cycle once the data is available in the system, usually within 48 hours of registration changes (add/drop).
+Course membership will begin to populate along in the registration cycle once the data is available in the system, usually within a week of registration changes (add/drop).
 If you believe your membership should already be populated and it is not, please contact firstname.lastname@example.org.

 - Can I obtain access to prior-semester course content, and if so, for how long?

 If you no longer have access to a past course, please contact that course's instructor or the relevant department for guidance.